Determinations of angular stiffness in rotational optical tweezers: Passive Methods for Angular Stiffness Determination

 Fitting the PSD to Eq.~\ref{eqn:psd_model} often yields both $D$ and $f_c$ from which a robust estimate of $\gamma_0$ and $\chi$ are obtained.
 The experimental noise spectrum can be measured and subtracted from the PSD before fitting to improve accuracy.
 Fig.~\ref{fig:stochastic_analysis}E shows the PSDs for three different trapping powers, together with Lorentzian fits.
 Increasing trap power shifts the corner frequency to higher values, consistent with a stiffer angular potential.
 The data sets are truncated at the Nyquist frequency to minimise aliasing.
 Windowing and segment averaging are commonly used to reduce spectral leakage and improve statistical reliability.
 Deviations from the expected dynamics due to the hydrodynamic and inertial effects are discussed later in Section~\ref{sec:influence_hydro} and can be neglected for most rotational experiments outside the rotational ballistic regime \citep{watson_interrogating_2025}.

-\subsection{Maximum Likelihood Estimation (MLE)}
+\subsection{Maximum likelihood estimation (MLE)}

-Maximum likelihood estimation is an alternative approach to determining the angular trap stiffness. \del{Unlike the previous techniques, which rely on correlations in time or frequency, MLE operates directly on the measurements captured at individual time points.}\add{MLE has been employed in translational measurements---by analysing the position or force at sequential time points---to calibrate the translational trap stiffness, diffusion constant, and for 3D reconstruction for the optical potential\citep{perez_garcia_high-performance_2018,stilgoe_enhanced_2021,Gieseler2021}.
-In contrast, MLE estimation for angular trap stiffness determination can be achieved without any temporal information by combining two separate measurements of optical torque.} \del{This technique is particularly efficient, as it uses the full information from the trajectory without any time-averaging or transformation.}
+Maximum likelihood estimation is an alternative approach to determining the angular trap stiffness.
+MLE has been employed in translational measurements---by analysing the position or force at sequential time points---to calibrate the translational trap stiffness, diffusion constant, and for 3D reconstruction for the optical potential \citep{perez_garcia_high-performance_2018,stilgoe_enhanced_2021,Gieseler2021}.
+In contrast, MLE estimation for angular trap stiffness determination can be achieved without any temporal information by combining two separate measurements of optical torque.

-\add{When trapped in the linear regime, the optical torque is typically measured from the change in circular polarisation of the trapping beam: $T_\mathrm{pol}(t)=\Delta\sigma(t) P(t)/\omega$.
+When trapped in the linear regime, the optical torque is typically measured from the change in circular polarisation of the trapping beam: $T_\mathrm{pol}(t)=\Delta\sigma(t) P(t)/\omega$.
 An equivalent measurement of optical torque can be inferred from the angular displacement from equilibrium: $T_\mathrm{ang}(t)= \chi\phi(t)$.
 There is noise associated with each detection scheme that are normally distributed and are largely independent from each other---they only share thermal noise from a few shared optical elements and otherwise experience independent technical, electronic, thermal and shot noise.
-Hence, any measured difference must be normally distributed, such that:} \del{MLE is particularly useful in rotational optical tweezers as it can exploit the two independent measurements of the optical torque available in the alignment configuration.
-The first is obtained directly from the polarisation-based detection, $T_\mathrm{pol}(t)=\Delta\sigma(t) P(t)/\omega$.
-The second expression follows from the restoring torque relation with angular displacement: $T_\mathrm{ang}(t)= \chi\phi(t)$.
-These two measurements of torque should be equal for every time point.
-However, thermal noise in the detection system introduces independent and normally distributed fluctuations around their equilibria.
-Hence, we can say: }
+Hence, any measured difference must be normally distributed, such that: